What Is a PERT Chart? Learn How This Tool Can Keep Your Projects On Track

 If you guessed “4,” you’re absolutely correct!
 But now you might be asking: “What do the Navy and project management have in common?
 And did you say missiles?”

 We did say missiles.
-As it turns out, this naval technique from 1957 is more applicable to present-day project management than you might think.
+As it turns out, this naval technique from 1957 is called a PERT chart and is more applicable to present-day project management than you might think.

-To learn how PERT charts are used today for project planning, we interviewed Dr. Dan Patterson, CEO and founder of risk advisory group PMFocus, and Kevin Archbold, consulting manager for project management consulting firm Key Consulting.
+To learn how to use a PERT chart for project planning, we interviewed Dr. Dan Patterson, CEO and founder of risk advisory group PMFocus, and Kevin Archbold, consulting manager for project management consulting firm Key Consulting.

 Here’s what we’ll cover: